HyQooz/ding-ding/README.md

 - AI agent cognition (the SKILL.md plugin)
 - Vibecoding: apply the framework to code to optimize its efficiency and effectiveness
-- Relationships: mutuality, 「相手を想う心」, repair, deepening connection
+- Relationships: mutuality, 相手を想う心, repair, deepening connection
 - Creative & professional work: diagnosing drift in writing, design, strategy, coding, leadership
 - AI consultation: prompting with a Mindfield map to keep reasoning grounded
 - Community projects at any scale